ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 - 2nd order (better for sawtooth):        1 kOhm and 22 nF  -> 4k7 Ohm and 4.7 nF

 **Do not run DSO acquisition and non square wave waveform generation at the same time.**
-Because of the interrupts at 62kHz rate, DSO is almost not usable during non square wave waveform generation and waveform frequency is not stable and decreased, since not all TIMER1 OVERFLOW interrupts are handled.
+Because of the interrupts at 62 kHz rate, DSO is almost not usable during non square wave waveform generation and waveform frequency is not stable and decreased, since not all TIMER1 OVERFLOW interrupts are handled.

 # SCREENSHOTS